hououou/AeonG/README.md

       ./t_gMark_test.sh $num_op $clockg_binary $memgraph_binary

 ### Run AeonG manually
-#### 1. Storage consumption & graph operation performance
-* Download datasets of temporal workloads.
-Downloaded datasets will be shown in the [dataset directory](/tests/datasets/).
-The datasets will be downloaded in the /tests/datasets/T-mgBench directory.

-        cd tests/scripts
-        ./download_datasets.sh
+You can also test AeonG performance according to your needs.
+We guide you with following steps:

+* Download dataset
 * Generate graph operation query statements.
-The generated results will be stored in /tests/results/graph_op directory.

-        cd tests/scripts
-        ./generate_graph_op.sh
+You can use generation tools in our benchmarks directory (/benchmarks/$workload_name/create_graph_op_queries.py).

-* Create temporal graph database.
-The temporal databse will be generated in /tests/results/database directory.
-Additionally, it will report the average graph operation query latency and the storage consumptions of generated temproal database.
+* Create temporal database.
+You can use the tool in our script directory (/tests/scripts/create_temporal_database.py).
+It will report the graph operation query latency and storage consumption.

-        cd tests/scripts
-        python3 create_temporal_database.py

-#### 2. Temporal query performance
-* Generate temporal graph database as above steps.

-        cd tests/scripts
-        ./download_datasets.sh
-        ./generate_graph_op.sh
-        python3 create_temporal_database.py

 * Generate temporal query statements.
-The generated results will be stored in /tests/results/temporal_query directory.

-        ./generate_temporal_q.sh
+You can use generation tools in our benchmarks directory (/benchmarks/$workload_name/create_temporal_query.py).

-* Evaluate temproal query performance using the follwing command.
-It will report the average temproal query latency.
+* Evaluate temporal performance.
+You can use the tool in our script directory (/tests/scripts/evaluate_temporal_q.py).
+It will report the temporal query latency.

-        python3 evaluate_temporal_q.py

 ## AeonG Implementation
 AeonG is extended based on Memgraph.
 The details of our idea can be found in our [paper](https://hououou.github.io/AeonG/docs/aeong-extended-version-vldb24.pdf).
 We also refer Memgraph [internal docs](https://memgraph.notion.site/Memgraph-Internals-12b69132d67a417898972927d6870bd2) to better understand our codes.
 We made following major changes to support temporal features.